Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_05_structured_output/guide.en-gb.md

 ---
-title: AI Endpoints - Function Calling
+title: AI Endpoints - Structured Output
-excerpt: Learn how to use Function Calling with OVHcloud AI Endpoints
+excerpt: Learn how to use Structured Output with OVHcloud AI Endpoints
 updated: 2025-04-28
 ---